namm0407/real-time-object-detector-with-VLM/README.md

 Classify: detected objects by generating descriptions using the BLIP model.

 ### with_chatbot.py (In progess ...)
+Capture: Handled by OpenCV

+Detect: YOLOv8 performs detection with bounding boxes

+Classify: detected objects by generating descriptions using the BLIP model.

 Chatbot : Handled by Mixtral-8x7B